lennyhiggins/node-backend-developer/README.md

 		> mongod

-4. From within the node-login directory start the server.
+4. From within the node-backend-developer directory start the server.

 		> npm start

+5. For test with mocha and supertest, and from within the node-backend-developer directory

+		> npm test

-5. Open a browser window and navigate to: [http://localhost:3000](http://localhost:3000)
+6. Open a browser window and navigate to: [http://localhost:3000](http://localhost:3000)